mtovargd/Airflow-course/README.md

      - Username: `admin`
      - Password: `admin`

-4. **View your DAG:**
+4. **View your DAGs:**
-   - Once logged in, you should see your single DAG: `dag_1`
+   - Once logged in, you should see two DAGs:
+     - `dag_1`: The main data processing pipeline
+     - `dag_controller_and_file_trigger`: The controller DAG that triggers the main DAG via file sensing
-   - Click on the DAG to view its structure and run it
+   - Click on either DAG to view its structure and run it

 ### Managing the Setup